isaiah-solo/Uma-Musume-Emulator-Auto-Train/README.md

 - Performance depends on emulator performance and host system resources

 #### 🎮 Game Logic
-- Some Uma that has special event/target goals (like Restricted Train Goldship or 2 G1 Race Oguri Cap) may not work.
+- Some Uma that has special event/target goals (like Restricted Train Goldship).
 So please avoid using Goldship for training right now to keep your 12 million yen safe.
-For Oguri Cap, you can turn on Prioritize G1 race
 - Tesseract OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway
 - Sometimes it misdetects debuffs and clicks the infirmary unnecessarily (not a big deal)
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma